skrysmanski/devlog/content/articles/networking/ping-by-name.md

 This mapping task is typically done by a **DNS server**.

-Sometime back I wrote an article about how to [[pingidentify-computers-by-computer-name-in-windows|ping/identify computers by name on Windows]].
+Sometime back I wrote an article about how to ping/identify computers by name on Windows.

-Unfortunately this solution highly depends on a good router that
+However, this solution highly depends on a good router that

 * lets you specify names for individual ip addresses (or determines them automatically)
 * provides a domain name for your local network (e.g. "fritz.box")